Current Projects

 Gender-Based Violence Screening

 This project aims to validate common screening tools for gender-based violence in clinics and provide resources.
-The goal is to provide a screening tool to randomized patients at check-in, ensuring effective identification and support for those affected by gender-based violence.
+The goal is to provide a screening tool to randomize patients at check-in, ensuring effective identification and support for those affected by gender-based violence.

 Society For Student Run Free Clinic (SRFC) Preventative Services